KatieHill-Fr-Gr/DayTripper/README.md

-# DAYTRIPPER — A social media app with a travel magazine-feel
+# DAYTRIPPER — A blogging app with a travel magazine-feel
 by Katie Hill